Fox News Exclusive: Trump says Mueller made a ‘fool’ of himself

 Trump also spoke to Ingraham about the significance of the ceremonies in Normandy this week.

 "There was never a more important event than the event 75 years ago today, think of that?
-These were incredible, brave people who were just being blown up and you have the graves all other.
+These were incredible, brave people who were just being blown up and you have the graves ...
 These were people who knew they were going to die.
 It was, it was, horrendous," he said. "...
 This was a very, very horrific day, but it was also a very special day and it's an honor to be here."